 Taronga Zoo to Balmoral Beach Walk

-The 6.5 km walk from Taronga Zoo to Balmoral Beach takes in beautiful secluded beaches, picturesque bays, impressive lookouts, and historical sights.
+The 6.5 km walk from Taronga Zoo to Balmoral Beach features secluded beaches, picturesque bays, impressive lookouts, and historic landmarks.

-By many regarded as one of the most enjoyable walking tracks in Sydney Harbour, this family-friendly hike passes through amazing scenery.
+Widely considered one of the most enjoyable walking tracks in Sydney Harbour, this family-friendly hike showcases stunning scenery throughout.

 Taronga Zoo to Balmoral Beach